AnkitRupal/BrainTumorDetectionUsingDeepLearning/README.md

         2) Improved model loading time by 25%.

-        3) Improved Prediction Accuracy from 85% to >97.5%.
+        3) Improved Prediction Accuracy from 85% to more than 98%.

         4) Reduced backend load